KunalDemla/Assignments/HacktoberCommit.md

 ### This File can be used for changes and raised in PR for Hackatober

 We are reviving this project as part of Hacktober 2025.

+#### If you don't have a currently available resource to provide, you can commit a Fun Fact here! and later come back to commit your Resources.